mbihoop/rancher_parent/README.md

 This is fine for me, but when using rancher desktop, it's an extra bit of complexity which impedes adoption.

+# Workaround for two different commands to build containers

 ```
 #!/bin/bash